-- 1. Address by the Chairman of the Supervisory Board the main member of the consolidated group - 2.
-Address by the Chairman of the Management Board the main member of the consolidated group - 3.
-Macroeconomic environment. - 4.
-Main trends of the Ukrainian economy - 5.
-State of financial markets and the banking sector - 6.
-OTP Group - 7.
-Composition of the Supervisory Board the main member of the consolidated group - 8.
-Composition of the Management Board the main member of the consolidated group - 9.
-Key stages of development and events last year - 10.
-Ratings, awards, and achievements - 11.
-General financial results and achievements - 12.
-Risk management system - 13.
-Achievement of the corporate business line the main member of the consolidated group - 14.
-Achievement of the retail business line the main member of the consolidated group - 15.
-Achievements of the Treasury the main member of the consolidated group - 16.
-The future of the bank digitalization and remote sales channels - 17.
-Corporative management - 18.
-Social responsibility - 19.
-Corporate social responsibility
+- 1. Address by the Chairman of the Supervisory Board.

+- 2. Address by the Chairman of the Management Board

+- 3. Macroeconomic environment.

+- 4. Main trends of the Ukrainian economy

+- 5. State of financial markets and the banking sector

+- 6. OTP Group

+- 7. Composition of the Supervisory Board

+- 8. Composition of the Management Board

+- 9. Key stages of development and events last year

+- 10. Ratings, awards, and achievements

+- 11. General financial results and achievements

+- 12. Risk management system

+- 13. Achievement of the corporate business line

+- 14. Achievement of the retail business line

+- 15. Achievements of the Treasury

+- 16. The future of the bank digitalization and remote sales channels

+- 17. Corporative management

+- 18. Social responsibility

+- 19. Corporate social responsibility (employment, respect for human rights, fight against corruption)

-1. ADDRESS BY THE CHAIRMAN OF THE SUPERVISORY BOARD THE MAIN MEMBER OF THE CONSOLIDATED GROUP
+1. ADDRESS BY THE CHAIRMAN OF THE SUPERVISORY BOARD